 In 2015, Abhimanyu Janamanchi snorted a very strong synthetic cannabinoid powder with other students at a party at Wesleyan University in Connecticut.
-His heart stopped and he was saved by a defibrillator, but was arrested, charged with distributing drugs and possession of marijuana, and briefly jailed before being put on a rehab programme – meaning he was arrested and jailed for nearly dying from a drug overdose.
+His heart stopped and he was saved by a defibrillator, but was arrested, charged with distributing drugs, and possession of marijuana, and briefly jailed before being put on a rehab program—meaning he was arrested and jailed for nearly dying from a drug overdose.

 "It's hard not to think about Ashley," says Luke Green now.
 "There are lots of reminders.
 But I don't want to forget him."

 Luke's time at Glen Parva back in 2015 was as bad as he had imagined.
 He was beaten in the showers, threatened by a thug murderer on a daily basis, and saw prison riots and a block set on fire.
 He was branded a "monster" by the Daily Mail.
-While those who had been inside for stabbing people were allowed out early on tag, this was refused for Luke because probation officers said it would "attract adverse media attention" and "likely damage public confidence".
+While those who had been inside for stabbing people were allowed out early, this was refused for Luke because probation officers said it would "attract adverse media attention" and "likely damage public confidence."

 This article originally appeared on VICE UK.